Plan Now for Next Year: Saint Cloud Deck or Patio—

 These variables create a situation that gives the homeowner multiple options to fit any budget.
 A small deck that is constructed of less expensive wood will likely be cheaper than a patio made of the finest stones and tiles.
 On the other hand, a multilevel redwood deck is going to cost more than a simple brick patio.

 Ultimately, the right project depends on what the area is going to be used for.
-Patios are better for outdoor cooking and other movement oriented activities, while the deck is better for sit down eating and reading.
-There is no price that can be put on you preferences for your St. Cloud deck or patio.
+Patios are better for outdoor cooking and other movement-oriented activities, while the deck is better for sit down eating and reading.
+There is no price that can be put on your preferences for your St. Cloud deck or patio.

 Craig at Schoenberg Construction is one of the best St Cloud Builders.
 Craig always gives honest, fair bids with no lowball, fake pricing, plus there’s no sales pressure, EVER.
 He never uses cheap materials and never engages in sloppy workmanship, and his company is known as one of the top home renovation companies in the Saint Cloud Minnesota area because he INSISTS on doing every job EXACTLY right.